2017 Justice Awards

 20 June 2017, NSW Parliament House Theatrette

 Our 50th Anniversary Research Symposium was held on Tuesday 20 June.
-The event was opened by NSW Attorney General Mark Speakman SC MP (pictured below) and Professor Dame Hazel Genn, Dean of UCL Laws, was the keynote speaker.
+The event was opened by NSW Attorney General Mark Speakman SC MP and Professor Dame Hazel Genn, Dean of UCL Laws, was the keynote speaker.
 See Reshaping Justice program

 Attorney General Mark Speakman SC MP, Research Symposium Speech